-|Do I forfeit my restricted stock if I leave the company before vesting?|
+|UPDATES!
+Do I forfeit my restricted stock if I leave the company before vesting?|

 Alert: Become familiar with the details of your vesting schedule to prevent losing grants that would have vested if you had worked longer at your company.
 Check whether delaying your departure would allow a meaningful amount of your outstanding restricted stock/RSU grants to vest.